Here’s one that’s likely to hit you in the feels.

 Every league in the world is filled with people happy to sign up for likely failure.
 So if we can do that with a sport, why’s it so hard with our life?

-The truth is, you just want a little bit of enlightenment.
-Just enough to take the pain away–you think.
-But then someone explains that to get rid of the pain you must accept the pain.
-You must become one with your pain.
+The truth is, we just want a little bit of enlightenment.
+Just enough to take the pain away–we think.
+But then someone explains that to get rid of the pain we must accept the pain.
+We must become one with our pain.
 At that point it’s not an obstacle, it’s an experience and we can survive those, easy.
 It’s what every losing sports fan has to do every time they lose.

-As Sam Houston State coach Matt Deggs so nicely puts it, rather than full enlightenment, you want the drama.
-Because in the heat of that, what you really enjoy is the joy of coming together.
-You naturally enjoy connection and communion more than the tearing apart and division, and this is how even a losing team can generate a winning experience.
-Because you can’t really enact enlightenment alone.
-It needs the whole universe.
+As Sam Houston State coach Matt Deggs so nicely puts it, rather than full enlightenment, we want the drama.
+Because in the heat of that, what we really enjoy is the joy of coming together.
+We naturally enjoy connection and communion more than the tearing apart and division, and this is how even a losing team can generate a winning experience.
+Because we can’t really enact enlightenment alone.
+It needs us to work together.

-Sports fields, workplaces, and within our own families, this sort of deep connection and appreciation can exist.
-All it needs is a few open people who are prepared to open up, be vulnerable, and love regardless of the setting.
-The question now is, are you one of those people?
-And if so, where will you share love today?
+Sports fields, workplaces, and within our own families, this sort of deep connection and appreciation can exist in all kinds of places.
+All it needs is a few open people who are prepared to open up, be vulnerable, and love regardless of the setting or the outcome.

 The question now is, are we one of those people?
 And if so, where will we share love today?

 Following a serious childhood brain injury Scott McPherson unwittingly spent his entire life meditating on the concepts of thought, consciousness, reality and the self.
 This made him as strange to others as they were to him.
 Seeing the self-harm people created with their own overthinking, Scott dedicated part of his life to helping others live with greater awareness.
 He is currently a writer, speaker and mindfulness instructor based in Edmonton, AB, where he finds it strange to write about himself in the third person.